sadiechi/research/README.md

 #### What is conscious listening?

+Concious listening is where we aim to be intentionally present in a conversation or in a class setting.
+Being a concious listener will most likely help to retain knowledge taught, as we would be knowingly internalising what we are listening to and aknowledging it.
+(Instead of just letting information wash over and not truly sink in.)

 #### What is a variable?

 A variable is something that can be changed, or replaced.
 It can be defined as something e.g. 'x'.
 In programming, they are used in the same way where they store information that can be changed according to the program.